Available

 You will be asked to submit the following documents in order for your application to be considered:

-Reference is required as part of an application.
-You can fill in the details of your referee into the online application form.
+A reference is required as part of an application.
+You can fill in the details of your referee in the online application form.

 When you submit your application, your referee will be sent a link to our King’s Referee Portal, where they can provide a reference.

-We will not accept references from personal email addresses (e.g. yahoo, hotmail, gmail or other similar public systems) and we are unable to accept references from family members or friends.
-Please use your referee’s official, professional email address. - Curriculum (Yes)
+We will not accept references from personal email addresses (e.g. Yahoo, hotmail, Gmail or other similar public systems), and we are unable to accept references from family members or friends.
+Please use your referee’s official, professional email address.

 Please include your CV (Resume) or evidence of professional registration as part of your application.